jurriaancap/auth_azuretablestorage/README.md

 ### 3. Set up environment variables

 Create a `.env` file in the project root with the following variables:
+See .env_example for a example , customize to youre need

 ```
 JWT_SECRET=your_jwt_secret